see-why/see-why/README.md

 ## 🚀 Projects

-- [🤖 ActiveRecordLite](https://github.com/see-why/ActiveRecordLite) — a Lightweight ORM inspired by ActiveRecord, built from scratch in Ruby.
+- [🤖 ActiveRecordLite](https://github.com/see-why/ActiveRecordLite) — A Lightweight ORM inspired by ActiveRecord, built from scratch in Ruby.
-- [🤖 RspecLite](https://github.com/see-why/rspec-lite.git) — a Lightweight Test FrAMEWORK inspired by RSpec, built from scratch in Ruby.
+- [🤖 RspecLite](https://github.com/see-why/rspec-lite.git) — A Lightweight Test Framework inspired by RSpec, built from scratch in Ruby.
-- [🤖 Andi AI](https://github.com/see-why/andi) — an AI assistant that fixes code issues and extends functionality intelligently.
+- [🤖 Andi AI](https://github.com/see-why/andi) — An AI assistant that fixes code issues and extends functionality intelligently.
 - [🔐 JWT Token Utilities](https://github.com/see-why/chill_jwt) — Robust utilities for working with JWT tokens.
-- [📡 UDP Packet Parser](https://github.com/see-why/chill_network_stack) — parse, analyse, and respond to UDP packets in Ruby.
+- [📡 UDP Packet Parser](https://github.com/see-why/chill_network_stack) — A CLI tool that parses, analyses, and responds to UDP packets in Ruby.
 - [🧭 Maze Solver in Python](https://github.com/see-why/Maze-Runner) — Classic pathfinding and maze algorithms.
 - [Caching Proxy Server](https://img.shields.io/badge/status-WIP-yellow) - A CLI tool which will forward requests to a server and cache the responses for future requests.